 Although I am writing about the History of European BMX as I know it, you will find that a lot of the information comes from Holland and from other countries outside Europe.

-Since most information on BMX developments outside Europe aren't known to a lot of people.
-I do mention in my stories the dates and facts of which I am certain they are correct.
+Since most information on BMX developments outside Europe aren't known to a lot of people, I do mention in my stories the dates and facts of which I am certain they are correct.
 I also state situations and happenings that are interesting enough to be mentioned.
 Most of the facts can be confirmed by documents in my BMX archief.

 At first as Gerrit Does and later on as General Secretary of I.BMX.F., I had almost all international contacts up and till 1985 with individuals world-wide, with countries/ organizations asking for an I.BMX.F. affiliation.
 Over the same period I also can report on what I know on outside Europe developments in BMX.

 In Chile the pioneer of BMX development was Mr. Vincenzo Cascino.
 He started getting organized in 1980 and founded the C.B.X. - Comision Nacional de Bicicross.
 The center of development was Las Condes, inside Santiago de Chile.
 Ending 1980 there were about 350 license holders.

 I received SE Racing's Dealer DIMENSIONS and BMX BUGLE through Scot A. Breithaupt.

 In the USA, thanks to a motorcylce movie called ON ANY SUNDAY, in which shots of youngster riding BMX bike, the sport took off quickly in the 70's.
 Ending 1979, early 1980 the same filmmaker Don Shoemaker filmed On an Sunday II.